Scientific standards for semen analysis

 No semen analysis, even one as exact as Legacy’s, can tell you if you’re infertile (or not).
-That’s because fertility is complex, and infertility is what doctors call a “functional diagnosis.”
+That’s because fertility is complex.
 You’re not considered infertile unless you’ve actually tried, and been unable to, conceive a child.

 What Legacy’s at-home sperm testing kit will tell you: your sperm health parameters (the five key factors of semen volume, sperm count, concentration, motility, and morphology) and where they fall on a range from below average to above average.
 While these numbers correlate with fertility outcomes—such as pregnancy rates, time to conception, and miscarriage rates—they’re just one piece of the reproduction puzzle.